mightyjoe781/algo_hugo/content/_index.md

 Hello, Welcome to my blog site.
 This is a simple and easy design built with the help of Hugo.
 I tried to keep all codes and steps as simple as possible.

-DSA : notes are based on the Book by Robert Sedgewick.
+DSA : notes are based on the Book "Algorithms in C++" by Robert Sedgewick and Chris Van Wyk.
 Other Articles are fundamentals I picked up from various sources.

 In case there is some wrong code or some wrong statement, feel free to reach out to me on sudhanshumohan781@gmail.com